Kotlin/KEEP/proposals/change-defaulting-rule.md

 annotation class JSONName(val name: String)
 ```

-If we consider again the two position in which the annotation may appear,
+If we consider again the two positions in which the annotation may appear,

 ```kotlin
 data class User(val username: String, /* 1️⃣ */ @JSONName("mail1") val email: String) {